 The young buds on the wild hops plant can be consumed in the spring as if they were asparagus.
-However, be aware of its root and its red fruit, which are highly poisonous.
+However, be aware of its root and red fruit, which are highly poisonous.
 The fruit still hangs until the Fall, after the rest of the plant has dried.
-Not even the birds consume them.
+Not even birds consume it.
 It is worth distinguishing wild hops from sasparilla since their fruit is edible and has medicinal properties.
 Sasparilla has thorns on its stem and heart-shaped leaves.

 Wild Hops Plant Scientific Facts